December 27th, 2005

 There is definitely value in helping a product or program manager to manage and mine multiple conversation threads as part of forumulating a spec.
 Changing the tools we use to manage the resultant specs would be a step backwards, imho.
 Once the evolving spec is actionable, the consumers of the spec will still benefit from a contextual presentation.
 I would suggest using a tool like OneNote to collect and organize the information that comes from multiple sources (email, IM, hallway conversations, whiteboard discussions, etc).
 The custom tagging and search capabilities due to be introduced in Windows Vista could also be leveraged to make conversation management more effective.

-2 Responses to “Managing requirements conversations”
+2 thoughts on “Managing requirements conversations”